pieaerts/pieaerts/_masterclasses/because-people-matter--the-masterclass--march-20-2021.md

 Rebel HQ, Koningin Wilhelminaplein 4, Amsterdam.
 This brand-new venue allows us to meet while keeping a safe 1,5m distance.
 The program for the day is as following:

-12\.30 - 13.00 Walk-in
+09\.30 - 10.00 Walk-in

-13\.00 - 14.00 What is a story?
+10\.00 - 13.00 What is a story?
 Building a story from scratch to publication

-14\.00 - 15.00 Technical aspects & gear (digital & film)
+13\.00 - 14.00 Technical aspects & gear (digital & film)

-15:00 - 15:30 Finding your own voice as an artist
+14:00 - 14:30 Finding your own voice as an artist

-15:30 - 16:00 Social Media & building your personal brand as a photographer&nbsp;
+14:30 - 15:00 Social Media & building your personal brand as a photographer&nbsp;

-16:00 - 17:00 Early Vegetarian Dinner
+15:00 - 16:00 Early Vegetarian Dinner

-17:00 - 20:00 Shooting on the streets of Amsterdam
+16:00 - 19:00 Shooting on the streets of Amsterdam

-20:00 - 22.00 Post production & evaluation of images
+19:00 - 21.00 Post production & evaluation of images

-22:00 - 23:00 Drinks&nbsp;

 ### Who?

 This masterclass offers space for 20 participants.
 You don’t need any professional experience but it helps if you know your way around your own camera.
 If not, don’t worry, I’m there to help you\!&nbsp;

 I will be hosting the full day program.
 My girlfriend Jessica will be serving a beautiful vegetarian meal.
-If you have any allergies or dietary restrictions, please let me know.
-Since dinner will be served early (4pm) it's recommended to have an early lunch that day.&nbsp;
+If you have any allergies or dietary restrictions, please let me know.&nbsp;

 ### Price?